M. Gloria González-Morales (she, her/s, ella)

 I am a doctoral (Ph.D.) student in health promotion sciences and my research seeks to promote well-being through positive professional development, implicit teaching, and transforming education culture.

-Working with PFF students and alumni continues to make me a better person and professional.
+Working with students and alumni continues to make me a better person and professional.
 With each class/ coaching session/ webinar, I glean from diverse personal and disciplinary perspectives that enrich my own life and discipline.

-I am very proud to be a part of the PFF team, which continues to provide transformative experiences for our higher education community.
+I am very proud to be a part of the CAFE team, which continues to provide transformative experiences for our higher education community.

 My name is Noah Ringler, and I’m a Ph.D. student in Positive Developmental Psychology.
 Within the program, I’m especially interested in the fields of moral development and wisdom.
 I hope expanding research in these domains may assist us in living more wisely and navigating difficulties more skillfully.

 Despite acknowledging the tremendous value of education, very few classes kept me engaged.
 As a result, for much of high school, I suspected that school might not be for me.
 However, towards the end of high school and the beginning of college, I came across teachers who changed my life.
 They connected the topics we were discussing in class to more significant philosophical issues about life.
 These teachers have radically shaped my thoughts about myself and how education can be approached.

 Blending personal-development techniques and knowledge of pedagogical research, Preparing Future Faculty is an incredibly valuable asset to anybody who wants to maximize their role as an educator.